 The Pride of Karangahape Road

-We just re-did our stores window display to say, "Let's call K' Road Karangahape Again".
-This Māori Language week, we want to promote the thought that we have been chewing on for a while; That shortening Karangahape Road to K' Road, no matter how innocent it is, takes away from the pride and history that this location holds!
+In 2019, we re-did our stores window display to say, "Let's call K' Road Karangahape Again" for Māori Language week.
+We wanted to promote the thought that we have been chewing on for a while; That shortening Karangahape Road to K' Road, no matter how innocent it is, takes away from the pride and history that this location holds!

 This ridge-line road is, and has always been, called Karangahape because the Te Reo name predates any European settlement or road of trade - even Queen street!
 The Symonds Street and Karangahape Road ridges are part of the walking route used by Maori to reach the Manukau Harbour known as: Te Ara o Karangahape - The Path of Karangahape.